Table of Contents

 The Public Service Commission (PSC) has been implementing an All roles flex approach in which all roles, including senior executives, have access to flexible work arrangements.
 The use of mobile technology provides greater flexibility for employees, allowing them to work anytime, anywhere.
 The uptake and variety of flexible working continues to increase across all roles.

-The Department of Communities, Child Safety and Disability Services has been working to streamline and promote flexible work arrangements, resources, processes and procedures to enable different ways of working and to improve staff access to relevant information and technology.
+The Department of Communities, Child Safety and Disability Services has streamlined and promoted flexible work arrangements, resources, processes and procedures to enable different ways of working and to improve staff access to relevant information and technology.
 This approach provides employees with the support they need to balance their work and personal commitments.

-The Department of the Premier and Cabinet and the PSC have replaced all desktops with tablets to encourage mobility and productivity.
+A number of agencies have replaced all desktops with tablets to encourage mobility and productivity.
 This has provided greater flexibility for employees to access departmental networks from a wireless connection anywhere.
+All staff within 1 William Street Brisbane CBD have access to a tablet device.

 The Department of Education, Training and Employment offers a Deferred Salary Scheme or Purchased Leave Arrangements as a flexible workforce management practice allowing employees to manage short or longer periods away from the workplace.